 Consider creating a basic list just using college graduation rates and admission rates from the DIY College Rankings College Search Spreadsheet.
 The spreadsheet is based on the Integrated Postsecondary Education Data System (IPEDS) data and consists of all four-year public and non-profit institutions with 500 or more undergraduates.
 This is the same data which is used for the College Navigator website.

 I chose a graduation rate cut-off of 50% or greater.
-This left me with 586 schools, 200 public and 386 private (109 were missing the graduation rate).
+This left me with 615 schools, 212 public and 403 private.
 For private colleges, I used the four-year graduation rate.
 Given the cost of private schools, I figure you should not have to pay for an extra year to graduate.

 For public institutions, I used the five-year college graduation rate.
 With their lower costs and possible scheduling problems (which happens in private schools as well but I wouldn’t be willing to pay for) I thought it was reasonable to use the five-year rate instead of the four.

-So of the 1,586 schools I started off with, I’m now down to 586.
-Only a third of the colleges and universities are left on my list.
-This is already a problem for anyone who wants to attend school in any of the four states that didn’t have a college that met the 50% cut-off.
+So of the 1,604 schools I started off with, I’m now down to 615.
+Only a little more than a third of the colleges and universities are left on my list.
+This is already a problem for anyone who wants to attend school in any of the three states that didn’t have a college that met the 50% cut-off.

 But can you get in?